tbscanlon/doctolib-frontend-workshop/README.md

 1. We should validate that a real email address has been entered into the field.
 1. When tapping on the field on a mobile device, the `@` symbol should be visible on the keyboard to make it easy for people to enter their email address.
 If we could also get autocomplete support for a visitor's email address that would be great.

+ℹ️ **NOTE::** The newsletter submission doesn't have to go anywhere or do anything - its presence on the page is enough ℹ️

+💡 **TIPS** 💡

+- How can we validate a form field without JS?
+- How can we validate that the form is not empty without JS?

+---

 ## Extra Credit

 The page looks pretty complete now!
 Here are some optional extra challenges to really stretch your learning.
 These challenges can be completed in any order.
 They're a bit tougher, so don't worry if you don't complete them today.

+---

 ### Extra Credit 1 (Difficulty: easy)